 Since it opened quietly in September, 2004, the Innovation Center has become a key command center in Chief Executive Robert L. Nardelli's push to overhaul the giant retailer.
 "This is our working laboratory," says Thomas V. Taylor Jr., Home Depot's executive vice-president for marketing and merchandising.
-Bringing new and better products to its 2,048 stores is critical for Home Depot, in its battle to out-innovate rchrival Lowe's Cos. ((LOW)
+Bringing new and better products to its 2,048 stores is critical for Home Depot, in its battle to out-innovate rchrival Lowe's Cos. ((LOW)), which has its own product testing center on its Mooresville (N.C.) campus, and voracious juggernaut Wal-Mart Stores Inc. (WMT)

 So sensitive is this Home Depot-owned site that reporters are requested not to disclose its address.
 Hard-nosed Nardelli boasts about how outsiders must pass through a metal detector that scans for camera phones.
 Once you get past a burly guard stationed at the front door, the Innovation Center emerges as a kind of ersatz, unfinished Home Depot store.
 Amid soft lighting and wide aisles, 16-ft. racks display vacuum cleaners, power tools, and oven hoods in an effort to learn how they'll look in the real stores.
 Super-secret projects, in which Home Depot is testing radically new product categories with scant relation to hammers and nails, are watched separately by security personnel and covered with huge tarpaulins.